jsukha/nabbit/README.md

 The code is organized into the following folders:

-include: The header files which make up the library.
-Of these files, including nabbit.h should include all the other files.
+`include`: The header files which make up the library.
+Of these files, including `nabbit.h` should include all the other files.

+`include/arrays`: Defines row-major and Morton-order 2-d arrays.
+These arrays
+                  are used only for the code in the `smith_waterman` directory.

+`tests/arrays`: Some tests for the code from `include/arrays`.

-sample: A simple test program which demonstrates how to use the
+`apps/sample`: A simple test program which demonstrates how to use the library.
-        library.

         1. Define a new DAG node class, which extends from one of the classes defined in nabbit_node.h